oVirt/ovirt-site/source/release/4.1.0/index.html.md

  - [BZ 1399142](https://bugzilla.redhat.com/1399142) <b>[RFE] Change disk default interface to virtio-scsi</b><br>Feature: Change default disk interface type from virtio-blk to virtio-scsi.<br><br>Reason: Motivate users to use better and more modern default for disk interfaces. (virtio-blk will still be supported)<br><br>Result: Now when creating or attaching a disk to VM the virtio-scsi interface type will be selected as default.
  - [BZ 1081536](https://bugzilla.redhat.com/1081536) <b>[RFE] Making VM pools able to allocate VMs to multiple storage domains to balance disk usage</b><br>With this release, when creating virtual machine pools using a template that is present in more than one storage domain, virtual machine disks can be distributed to multiple storage domains by selecting "Auto select target" in New Pool -> Resource Allocation -> Disk Allocation.
  - [BZ 1161625](https://bugzilla.redhat.com/1161625) <b>[RFE] Expose creator of vm via api and/or gui</b><br>Feature: Search VMs on CREATED_BY_USER_ID <br><br>Reason: The user can query VMs on CREATED_BY_USER_ID (REST API).<br><br>Result: <br>The REST API search query is extended for:<br>  .../api/vms?search=created_by_user_id%3D[USER_ID]<br><br>The User ID can be retrieved i.e. by following REST call:<br>  .../api/users<br><br>Please note, the user might be removed from the system since the VM creation.<br><br>In addition, the Administration Portal shows the creators name (or login) in the VM General Subtab.
- - [BZ 1364456](https://bugzilla.redhat.com/1364456) <b>VM's cluster compatibility version override does not change the default machine type</b><br>VM snapshots with memory taken in previous cluster version can be previewed. <br><br>VM's custom compatibility version is temporarily set to the previous version of the cluster.<br>Such a custom compatibility version is reverted by either Undo the preview or cold reboot (shut down and restart).
+ - [BZ 1364456](https://bugzilla.redhat.com/1364456) <b>VM's cluster compatibility version override does not change the default machine type</b><br>A virtual machine snapshot with memory from a previous cluster version can now be previewed.<br><br>The virtual machine's custom compatibility version will be temporarily set to the previous cluster version.
+The custom compatibility version is reverted by undoing the preview, or via a cold reboot (shut down and restart).
  - [BZ 1388245](https://bugzilla.redhat.com/1388245) <b>[RFE] Configurable maximum memory size</b><br>This release adds the ability to specify a Maximum Memory value in all VM-like dialogs (Virtual Machine, Template, Pool, and Instance Type).
 It is accessible in the `{vm, template, instance_type}/memory_policy/max` tag in the REST API.
 The value defines the upper limit to which memory hot plug can be performed.
 The default value is 4x memory size.
- - [BZ 1337101](https://bugzilla.redhat.com/1337101) <b>[RFE] enable virtio-rng /dev/urandom by default</b><br>random number generator source '/dev/random' is no longer optional (checkbox in cluster dialogs was removed) and is required from all hosts.<br><br>random number generator (RNG) device was added to Blank template and predefined instance types.
-This means that new VMs will have RNG device by default.<br><br>Note: RNG device was not added to user-created instance types or templates (to avoid unexpected changes in behavior) so if user wants to have RNG device on new VMs that are created based on custom instance types or templates RNG device needs to be added to these instance types / templates manually.
+ - [BZ 1337101](https://bugzilla.redhat.com/1337101) <b>[RFE] enable virtio-rng /dev/urandom by default</b><br>Previously, when creating cluster, selecting /dev/random as the random number generator was optional.
+In this release, this source is no longer optional as it required by all hosts.
+Therefore, it has been removed from the relevant windows.
+The random number generator (RNG) device was added to Blank template and predefined instance types.
+This means that new Virtual Machines will have the RNG device by default. <br>Note that the RNG device was not added to user-created instance types or templates, and administrators must manually add the RNG to new Virtual Machines based on these instance types or templates.
  - [BZ 1383342](https://bugzilla.redhat.com/1383342) <b>[RFE] API ticket support in graphics devices</b><br>Feature: Allow requesting console ticket for specific graphics device via REST API.<br><br>Reason: The existing endpoint /api/vms/{vmId}/ticket defaulted to SPICE in scenarios when SPICE+VNC was configured as the graphics protocol making it impossible to request a VNC ticket.<br><br>Result: A ticket action was added to the /api/vms/{vmId}/graphicsconsoles/{consoleId} resource making it possible to request ticket for specific console.
 Usage of this specific endpoints should be preferred from now on and the preexisting per-vm endpoint /api/vms/{vmId}/ticket should be considered deprecated.
- - [BZ 1333436](https://bugzilla.redhat.com/1333436) <b>[RFE] drop Legacy USB</b><br>Feature: Remove the deprecated Legacy USB support<br><br>Reason: It has been deprecated the last version, now dropping<br><br>Result: Currently, the USB can be either enabled or disabled.
-Previously it was enabled legacy, enabled native or disabled.
+ - [BZ 1333436](https://bugzilla.redhat.com/1333436) <b>[RFE] drop Legacy USB</b><br>Previously, support for Legacy USB was deprecated and the UI displayed three options: Native, Legacy (Deprecated) and Disabled.
+In this release, the Legacy option has been completely removed and the UI now displays two options: Enabled and Disabled.
  - [BZ 1333045](https://bugzilla.redhat.com/1333045) <b>original template field is not exposed to REST API</b><br>Feature: New 'original_template' property is introduced for the 'vm' REST API resource.<br><br>Reason: Cloned VM has it's template set to Blank, no matter of  what template was original VM based on.<br><br>Result: The user can now get information about template, the VM was based on before cloning.
  - [BZ 1349321](https://bugzilla.redhat.com/1349321) <b>[RFE] Implement option for adding XEN as external providers</b><br>User can save a provider for external Xen on Rhel connection in the providers tree sections.<br>When user will try to import a VM from Xen on Rhel to oVirt environment it will easily access to the saved provider address instead of re-entering the address.
  - [BZ 1348107](https://bugzilla.redhat.com/1348107) <b>[RFE] Implement option for adding KVM as external providers</b><br>User can save a provider for external libvirt connection in the providers tree sections.<br>When user will try to import a VM from libvirt+kvm to oVirt environment it will easily access to the saved provider address instead of re-entering the address.